refinery-labs/refinery/customer-docs/refinery/docs/transitions/index.md

 ## `then`

 `then` is the most simple of the transitions.
-It will simply always pass the return data from a node to another node as input.
+It will simply always pass the return data from a block to another block as input.
 The only time that `then` will not occur is when an exception occurs (which can be caught using the [`exception`](#exception) transition).

 ## `if`

-`if` is useful for situations where you only want to perform a transition if the return data from a node matches a certain condition.
+`if` is useful for situations where you only want to perform a transition if the return data from a `Code Block` matches a certain condition.
 For example, only transition if the returned `array` or `list` has a length greater than zero.
 This transition carries the unique property of having a `Conditional Expression`.
-These are expressions which are written in Python that will cause the transition to occur if the expression returns a value of `True`.
+These are expressions which are written in Python that will cause the transition to occur if the expression evaluates to a value of `True`.

 ## `else`

 `else` is a conditional transition which will execute if no other conditions are valid.
-For example, if a node has a `then` transition along with an `if` transition with a condition expression of `len(return_data) > 0` and the `return_data` has a length of `0`, the `then` transition would be followed.
+For example, if a `Code Block` has a `then` transition along with an `if` transition with a condition expression of `len(return_data) > 0` and the `return_data` has a length of `0`, the `then` transition would be followed.

 ## `exception`